CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/final_report/in_depth_analysis_part1.md

-# In-Depth Analysis: OpenEchoSystem.Core Utilities and Extensions Research (Part 1)
+# In-Depth Analysis: ConsmicLexicon.Foundation Utilities and Extensions Research (Part 1)

-This document provides an in-depth analysis of the findings from the initial research phase of the `OpenEchoSystem.Core` library, drawing connections between the identified patterns, contradictions, expert insights, and potential areas for improvement.
+This document provides an in-depth analysis of the findings from the initial research phase of the `ConsmicLexicon.Foundation` library, drawing connections between the identified patterns, contradictions, expert insights, and potential areas for improvement.

 ## Module Interdependencies and Cohesion